 The Life Ahead/La vita davanti a sé (2020)

-Plot: A former prostitute and Jewish Holocaust survivor, Madam Rosa (Sophia Loren), offers her home to children of other “working women” in Bari, Italy.
-Momo is a 12-year old orphaned Senegalese boy who robs her and tries unsuccessfully to sell the items.
+Plot: A former prostitute and Jewish Holocaust survivor, Madam Rosa (Sophia Loren), offers her home to the children of other “working women” in Bari, Italy.
+Momo is a 12-year-old orphaned Senegalese boy who robs her and tries unsuccessfully to sell the items.
 The two come face to face when Dr. Coen, Rosa’s doctor and Momo’s foster father, brings the boy to her to apologize and return the items.

 The doctor offers Rosa money to take the boy in and look after him, to which she reluctantly agrees.
 After numerous conflicts and resentments, the two form an unlikely friendship as Rosa’s health declines.
 If you love tear-jerkers, this is a movie for you.